 When is it ready?

 You can remove the clear broth at any time, after the first 8 hours to drink.
 Just add more water to replace what you used.
-Poultry bones will soften so that most become crumbly, as the minerals leach out of them.
-Bones from beef or lamb will lighten in colour, as the minerals leach out.
+You can add spices to taste in your individual servings, or use the broth as a base for another dish.
+Chicken bones will soften so that most become crumbly, as the minerals leach out of them.
+Beef bones or lamb bones will lighten in colour, as the minerals leach out.
 Once the bones seem spent, about 36 to 48 hours after you begin, you can remove them from the pot.
 Add the spent bones to your compost pile for added plant nutrition.

 How to remove the top oil layer from your bone broth